cyguidesltd/cybuddy/README.md

 ## FAQ

 **Q: Is this better than using real security tools?**
-A: No. Cybuddy is a *learning tool* to help you understand and use real tools effectively.
+No. Cybuddy is a *learning tool* to help you understand and use real tools effectively.

 **Q: Does it replace Google/Stack Overflow?**
-A: For quick hints and common tasks, yes.
+For quick hints and common tasks, yes.
 For deep technical dives, no.

 **Q: Can I use this during exams/CTFs?**
-A: Check your specific rules.
+Check your specific rules.
 Built-in knowledge base is usually OK.

 **Q: Is my data sent anywhere?**
-A: No. Everything is local and offline.
+No. Everything is local and offline.
 Your command history is stored locally in `~/.cybuddy/history.json`.

 **Q: How does the smart history work?**
-A: Cybuddy analyzes your command patterns, categorizes your learning topics, and provides intelligent suggestions based on your usage patterns and cybersecurity knowledge base.
+Cybuddy analyzes your command patterns, categorizes your learning topics, and provides intelligent suggestions based on your usage patterns and cybersecurity knowledge base.

 **Q: Why is it called Cybuddy?**
-A: It's your cybersecurity buddy — always ready to help you learn, no judgment, no confusion.
+It's your cybersecurity buddy — always ready to help you learn, no judgment, no confusion.

 ## Contributing